mikechase3/godot-jungle-jump/README.md

 ### Exploration and Secrets
-Since *Jungle Smash* is designed as a runner, there is minimal exploration or hidden content.
+Since *Jungle Smash* is designed as a runner, there is minimal exploration and minimal hidden content.
 The focus is on maintaining momentum and navigating the jungle’s linear paths.

 ## Technical Specifications

 ### Game Engine
-- The game is built using the **Godot Engine**, taking advantage of its powerful 2D physics, lightweight performance, and versatile scripting capabilities.
+The game is built using the **Godot Engine**, taking advantage of its open source & lightweight capability

 ### Platform Support
 - **Prototype Version**:
   - Desktop (PC/Mac/Linux) via executable files.
+- **Release Version**:
+  - Same platforms as the prototype, with potential optimization
   - Web-based deployment using HTML5 for browser play.
-- **Release Version**:
-  - Same platforms as the prototype, with potential optimization for additional web browsers and lightweight devices.
 - **Console Support**: Not planned due to hardware limitations and scope.
+- **Mobile Support**: not planned due to touch control limitations.

 ### Performance Targets
 The game is designed to be lightweight and run on a wide range of hardware, ensuring accessibility:
 - **Minimum Requirements**:
-  - Processor: Intel Celeron or equivalent (e.g., Raspberry Pi supported).
+  - Processor: Any x86 processor like the Intel Celeron raspberry pi.
-  - Memory: 1-2GB RAM.
+  - Memory: 1GB RAM.
-  - Graphics: Integrated graphics (Intel HD or better).
+  - Graphics: Any integrated graphics or better.
-  - Storage: Less than 50MB of available disk space.
+  - Storage: Less than 100MB of available disk space.
 - **Recommended Requirements**:
   - Processor: Dual-core processor.
   - Memory: 2GB RAM or higher.
-  - Graphics: Any modern GPU, such as Nvidia GTX 600 series or newer.
+  - Graphics: Any modern GPU or post-2010 processor with integrated graphics.

 The game is optimized for smooth performance even on older hardware, ensuring stable frame rates and low input latency.